SynapseMessenger/Synapse-Server/README.md

 > DISCLAIMER: This code has not yet received sufficient review by any qualified cryptographers to be considered in any way, shape, or form, safe.

-*Created by Marco Fernández Pranno*
+*Created by Marco Fernández Pranno, 2017*

 [1]: https://nodejs.org
 [2]: https://socket.io/